TheDiamondCreeper/AndroidGeometricalCalculator/README.md

 # AndroidGeometricalCalculator
-This calculator helps you find the area and the perimeter of 2D and 3D shapes.
+This calculator helps you find the geometrical properties of 2D and 3D shapes.